BCC-Media/open-source-and-apis/preso.md

 * BCC has that cool system for doing X. I wonder if we could do the same?
 * Sharing of ideas
 * I want build scoreboard for my local church, can I get XYZ?
+* I want to build a bot that automatically turns on my TV, and dims the lights when BTV meeting starts.
+Do you have an API I can use?

 ---